Sunday School 9:00am

 Immediately following the worship services we gather in the Family Room for fellowship and refreshments.
 If you’re a newcomer, please feel free to stay and join us.

 We are always delighted to welcome children into our worship and children of all ages are welcome to stay with their families throughout the whole of the worship service.
 Most children are in worship for the first part of the service.
-About 15 minutes into the service, they are dismissed to Church School.
+About 15 minutes into the service, they are dismissed to Children’s Church.
 There are volunteers to help the children find their way to a class.

 For the very young among us, we have child care available in the church nursery.
 In addition, the Family Room makes a great quiet space for parents and children if you need to leave the sanctuary during the service (but a space where you can still see and hear what’s going on in the sanctuary).